 What do you do when your toothaches?
 You call the dentist, right?
 How about a time when you face a legal issue?
 You must surely be consulting a lawyer.
 What about your money?
 How do you plan your future financial security, your retirement, and your life goals?
 What about your legacy, your estate, and other money matters?
-Do you seek professional advice there or do you opt for a DIY approach?
+Do you seek professional advice or top financial advisors or do you opt for a DIY approach?

 It seems like the average American chooses the latter.
 According to a recent survey conducted by CNBC, about 75% of Americans manage their own money without any outside professional help.
 Only 17% of the remaining 25% use the services of a financial advisor.